-The Joined Up for Business partnership brings together free services from a range of public agencies who seek to grow employment opportunities by making it easier to do business in Edinburgh.
+The Joined Up for Business partnership is coordinated by Capital City Partnership and brings together free services from a range of public agencies that seek to grow employment opportunities by making it easier to do business in Edinburgh.

 Each partner can be found below.
-Please click into the individual partners to understand what services they offer and how they can help you.
+Please click on the individual partners to understand what services they offer and how they can help you.

 Who we work with